3drobotics/solodevguide/book/uploading.md

 pip install --no-index ./wheelhouse/* -UI
 ```

 This requires no Internet connection.
 Instead, it installs from all the downloaded dependencies you transferred from your computer.
-You can now run your Python scripts with any pacakges you depended on, without having impacted any of Solo's own Python dependencies.
+You can now run your Python scripts with any packages you depended on, without having impacted any of Solo's own Python dependencies.

 ### Installing packages directly with pip

 You can install code directly from pip on Solo.
 Note that this is useful for development, but not recommended for distributing code.

-Having installed the `sdg` utility, run:
+Having installed the `solo-utils` utility, run:

 ```sh
 solo-utils install-pip